 The contested field of violent video games: Research roundup

-A variety of legal, policy and moral issues relating to video games and their possible connection with real world violence continue to be debated in the media.
+A range of legal, policy and moral issues relating to video games and their possible connection with real-world violence continue to be debated.
 Few questions in social science are ever definitively “settled,” but the cumulative evidence found in academic studies can make one side of the argument significantly more persuasive.
-Much can depend on the particular design of experiments and the precise framing of the research question, however.
+Much can depend on the design of experiments and the precise framing of research questions, however.
 A prominent example of contested academic terrain is the field of violent video game research, which journalists sometimes find themselves examining and grappling with when reporting on the roots of violent acts and behaviors.

-The connection with real-world violence may seem obvious and, at the anecdotal level, the news seems to furnish fresh evidence periodically: for example, the man who perpetrated Norway’s largest mass killing testified that he prepared for the assault by playing the first-person shooter video game Call of Duty: Modern Warfare 2.
-Indeed, extensive research has linked violent video games and aggressive behavior, with outcomes moderated only slightly when cultural biases and gender are taken into consideration.
-New research has explored whether it is not the imagery within the games themselves but rather players’ experiences of defeat and frustration within them, that may fuel aggression.
+The connection with real-world violence may seem obvious and, at the anecdotal level, the news seems to periodically furnish fresh evidence.
+For example, the man who killed 77 people in Norway in 2011 testified that he prepared for the assault by playing the first-person shooter video game Call of Duty: Modern Warfare 2.
+Extensive research has linked violent video games and aggressive behavior, with outcomes moderated only slightly when cultural biases and gender are taken into consideration.
+At the same time, numerous well-designed studies have found no effect or even a decrease in violent crime in response to violent video games.

 The authors of that study, from Indiana University and the University of Utah, state that this is not necessarily an accurate reflection of trends in research studies.
 “Collectively, this body of work shows a consistent pattern: Exposure to media violence increases the risk of subsequent aggression,” they write.
 “Meta-analyses of the research generally have supported this conclusion.”
 Also worth noting is that, in general, female reporters are more likely to highlight a strong connection between media and real-world violence than their male counterparts, the researchers find.

-In any case, examples of recent studies that support this connection to violence — the prevailing theory and the one most cited in public discourse — are detailed below, and are followed by a wide variety of counterexamples:
+Examples of recent studies that support this connection to violence — the prevailing theory and the one most cited in public discourse — are detailed below, along with a wide variety of counterexamples.
+Journalists would be well-served to pay attention to the nuances of the arguments — and the framing of the research questions.
+Studies on both “sides” often look at slightly different aspects of the overall question.

 “Violent Video Games, Delinquency and Youth Violence: New Evidence”